Sign up for our weekly newsletter, Jesus Film Project News, to receive encouraging stories, videos and resources in your inbox.

 You can learn more about various countries by reading Wikipedia articles, news stories, and by staying connected to mission organizations.
 But even when you don’t feel like you have what you need to pray informed prayers for an area, you can always pray for the leadership of those countries, for openness to the gospel, and for God to raise up people to serve that country and minister from within.

-Consider the following weekly template as a jumping-off point for your own mission-oriented prayers.
+As you focus on prayer for the Great Commission, consider the following weekly template as a jumping-off point for your own mission-oriented prayers.
 This isn’t a definitive prayer suggestion, but it demonstrates how you can think about approaching weekly prayers to focus on reaching the world.

 You might want to consider using this template for a year (or even a quarter) and then recalibrating toward something that works for you.